buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter_missing_worker.rst

         :param ctx: the context dictionary to enhance
         :returns: optionally deferred

-        default implementation will add ``self.ctx`` into the current template context
+        The default implementation will add ``self.ctx`` into the current template context

 The default ``ctx`` for the missing worker email is made of: